taylanrojendoger/Pharmacy-Database-with-SQL-Server-ASP.NET/README.md

 # Pharmacy-Database-with-SQL-Server-ASP.NET

-Database Systems Project: Implementing a database for a Pharmacy
+Database Systems Project: Implementing a database and a basic website for a Pharmacy

 By using: Microsoft SQL Server, ASP.NET, C#